kaljarv/the-data-imperative-game/README.md

 ## Licensing

-The software is distributed the MIT license.
+The software is distributed under the MIT license.

 Copyright 2020 Henri Schildt, Kalle Järvenpää and Kiira Keski-Hakuni